noahsbwilliams/selfhosted/README.md

 - Useful for creating shared storage pools between networked machines.
 - Works with or without containers/Kubernetes.
-- Treats ARM devices as first-class citizens
+- Treats ARM devices as first-class citizens.
-- Good alternative to NFS shares on Raspberry Pi clusters
+- Good alternative to NFS shares on Raspberry Pi clusters.

 [Nextcloud](https://github.com/nextcloud/server), "Most of G Suite in a Box".